dikamsiyoung/win-auto-dark-mode/README.md

 # Auto Dark Mode
 Turns on light or dark theme depending on the time of day.
-It creates new Windows Tasks which edits Windows theme registry for light theme at 7am and at 8pm for dark theme.
+This script creates new Windows Tasks which edits Windows theme registry for light theme at 7am and at 8pm for dark theme.

 ## Importance
 Light theme conserves battery life in the day with minimal brightness required to read screen contents while dark theme protects the eyes in night with lesser white screens.